warunatrivet/uwazi_test/Import-CSV.md

-## Migration of databases to Uwazi using CVS files
+## Migration of databases to Uwazi using CSV files

 ### Preparation for Import